Thomas G. Weiss: Contributions

-He served as an advisory board member for the Global Centre for the Responsibility to Protect from 2007-2014 and sits on the editorial boards of Journal of Intervention and Statebuilding, Third World Quarterly, Global Governance, and Global Responsibility to Protect.
+He served as an advisory board member for the Global Centre for the Responsibility to Protect from 2007 to 2014 and sits on the editorial boards of Journal of Intervention and Statebuilding, Third World Quarterly, Global Governance, and Global Responsibility to Protect.
 He is, along with Rorden Wilkinson, co-editor of Routledge's "Global Institutions Series."
 His prior positions include: